sammykenny2/RAG_LLM_CVE/README.md

 - **CVE Retrieval:** Retrieves relevant CVE information from a database or API.
 - **Contextual Validation:** Validates that CVEs are used correctly in the context of security reports.
 - **Report Integration:** Integrates with security reports to provide feedback on CVE usage.
+- **Recommendation CVE:** Give a recommendation of a similar CVE that does not exist the database.

 ## Requirements